 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Growth Fund declined 8.66% in the third quarter, yet meaningfully outperformed the Russell 2000 Growth Index by 440 basis points due to a combination of stock selection and relative sector weights.
+Baron Growth Fund rose 1.40% in the fourth quarter, yet underperformed the Russell 2000 Growth Index by 292 basis points due to a combination of relative sector weights.
 The notable outperformance of lower quality stocks in the quarter also weighed on relative performance.

 Lower exposure to the lagging Industrials sector, lack of exposure to the poor performing Utilities sector, and outperformance of Consumer Discretionary investments contributed the most to relative results.
 Strength in Consumer Discretionary was mostly attributable to the outperformance of ski resort operators Vail Resorts, Inc. and Whistler Blackcomb Holdings, Inc., whose stock prices were up sharply in early August after Vail agreed to acquire Whistler Blackcomb.
 Outperformance of sporting goods retailer Dick’s Sporting Goods, Inc. and lower exposure to poor performing restaurant stocks, which fell 4.7% within the index, also added value.
 Favorable stock selection in the Consumer Discretionary sector was offset by larger exposure to the underperforming apparel, accessories & luxury goods, hotels, resorts & cruise lines, and education services sub-industries.